Smooth Lasso Estimator for the Function-on-Function Linear Regression Model: Methodology

 \subsection{The smoothing spline estimator}

 The smoothing spline estimator of the FoF linear regression model \citep{ramsay2005functional} is the first key component of the S-LASSO estimator.
 It is based on the assumption that the coefficient function $\beta$ may be well approximated by an element in the tensor product space generated by two spline function spaces, where a spline is a function defined piecewise by polynomials.
 Well-known basis functions for the spline space are the B-splines.
 A B-spline basis is a set of spline functions uniquely defined by an order $k$ and a non-decreasing sequence of $M+2$ knots, that we hereby assume to be equally spaced in a general domain $\mathcal{D}$.
 Cubic B-splines are B-splines of order $k=4$.
 Each B-spline function is a positive polynomial of degree $k-1$ over each subinterval defined by the knot sequence and is non-zero over no more than $k$ of these subintervals (i.e., the compact support property).
-Note that the tensor products between the elements of the basis of two vector spaces is a basis for the tensor product space between the two spaces.
-Therefore, the set of the tensor products between the elements of two B-splines sets is a basis for the tensor product space of the corresponding spline function spaces, with properties that readily follow from those of B-splines defined on one-dimensional domains.
 In our setting, besides the computational advantage \citep{trevor2009elements}, the compact support property is fundamental because it allows one to link the values of $\beta$ over a given region to the B-splines with support in the same region and to discard all the B-splines that are outside that region.
-Thorough descriptions of splines and B-splines are in \cite{de1978practical} and \cite{schumaker2007spline}.
+Thorough descriptions of splines and B-splines are in \cite{de2001practical} and \cite{schumaker2007spline}.

 The smoothing spline estimator \citep{ramsay2005functional} is defined as